lukepate/captable/README.md

 # CapTable
-> Simple app for tracking a company cap table.
+> Simple app for tracking a company cap table information.

 Insert your companies founders, employees, and investors information to get ownership data.